Bashtin District

 Bashtin District (بخش باشتين) is in Davarzan County, Razavi Khorasan province, Iran.
 Its capital is the village of Rivand.

 History

-After the 2011 National Census, Davarzan District was separated from Sabzevar County in the establishment of Davarzan County, which was divided into two districts of two rural districts each, with Davarzan as its capital and only city.
+In 2012, Davarzan District was separated from Sabzevar County in the establishment of Davarzan County, which was divided into two districts of two rural districts each, with Davarzan as its capital and only city at the time.

 Demographics

 Population

-At the time of the 2016 census, the district's population was 9,964 inhabitants in 3,452 households.
+At the time of the 2016 National Census, the district's population was 9,964 inhabitants in 3,452 households.